Crypto terminology, decoded.

 Quantitative Tightening (QT)

-A monetary policy where central banks reduce their balance sheets or raise rates to decrease liquidity.
+A monetary policy where central banks reduce asset holdings or drain reserves to tighten financial liquidity.

 Quantum Resistance